Is the earth a spinning

 From The Wikipedia.

 Some flat-earthers try to explain this as an atmospheric refraction effect.
-They conveniently overlook the fact that such refraction would have to be biased in direction, from east to west.
-They have no explanation why this should be so.
+They conveniently overlook the fact that stellar aberration is biased in direction, because of the earth's rotation.
+Atmospheric refraction would be seen in all directions.

 |Schematic of the Sagnac interferometer.|